robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

 .jra.listen 8000
 ```

-### Details

-This is the technical part of this blog post, where I'll talk in more detail about the design of the program and some of the interesting pieces of code.

 ## Demonstration of a real world use-case: Web analytics

 For a demonstration, we'll write a simple server for capturing webpage analytics.
 It is valueable for a business to be able to monitor how users are using their webpages.
 For this reason, a server for capturing real time web analytics is an important piece of software to have for evolving a widely used frontend.
 Web analytics is, fundementally, a tick data capture service, which is why I've chosen to use it for this example.